driphtyio/wdev-yu/index.md

 5. How Does the Internet Actually Work?
 6. How Do Websites Actually Work?
 7. How to Get the Most Out of the Course
-8. What You'll Need to Get Started - Setup Your Local Web Development
+8. What You'll Need to Get Started - Setup Your Local Web Development [App Brewery Resource site](https://www.appbrewery.co/p/web-development-course-resources/)
 9. Setup Packages
 10. How to Get Help When You're Stuck
 11. Pathfinder